intel-analytics/ipex-llm/docker/zoo/README.md

 --------
-# Docker images and builders for Analytics-Zoo
+# Docker images and builders for BigDL

 ## Analytics-Zoo in Docker